In-For-Disaster-Analytics/sites-and-stories-nlp/environments/TACC-Set-Up-Conda-Env.md

             - Enter **Lonestar6** into the **Saved Sessions** text box, then click **Save**
             - Next time select **Lonestar6** from the **Saved Sessions** list and click **Load**.
     - click **Open** button
-    - answer **Yes** to the SSH security question
+    - answer **Yes** to the SSH security question if it appears
 - In the **PuTTY** terminal
     - enter your TACC user id after the **"login as**:**"** prompt, then **Enter**
     - enter the password associated with your TACC account
     - provide your 2-factor authentication code

+**Note that you won't see the cursor move while you type your password or token into the putty terminal.
+Simply type and then hit enter.**

 *The putty instructions were copied from [Getting Started at TACC Wiki](https://wikis.utexas.edu/display/CoreNGSTools/Getting+started+at+TACC) by Anna M Battenhouse.*

-Note that you won't see the cursor move while you type your password or token into the putty terminal.
-Simply type and then hit enter.

 ## 2. Navigate to proper TACC directory
 When accessing TACC systems, you are initially located in the $HOME directory.
 TACC has three files systems: $HOME, $WORK, and $SCRATCH.
 A fuller discussion of these systems are available on the [TACC Lonestar6 documentation](https://docs.tacc.utexas.edu/hpc/lonestar6/#files).
 For this exercise we will work on $SCRATCH.

-For those new to working in the terminal, a few commands that are helpful to know include:
+For those new to working in the terminal, a few unix commands that are helpful to know include the following (or check out a more extensive unix cheat sheet [here](https://mally.stanford.edu/~sr/computing/basic-unix.html))

 * pwd: display current working directory
 * ls: list files
-* ls -a: list all files, including hidden
 * cd: change directory
 * mkdir {name}: make a new directory called {name}

 If you type `pwd` in the terminal, you will see the actual path to your $HOME directory.
 This should look something like `/home1/01234/username`.
-Since the longer addresses would be tedious to type all the time when moving between directories, TACC provides the following alias commands:
+For moving between directories, TACC provides the following alias commands:
 | **Alias** 	|** Command**  	|
 |---	|---	|
 |`cd` or `cdh`  	| `cd $HOME`  	|